-The payment ecosystem has grown massively in the last decade due to the work done by RBI, NPCI, Banks, Fintechs, and the entire ecosystem.
-Banks have been investing heavily in infrastructure and technology to support payment products including RTGS, NEFT, UPI, IMPS, AEPS, BBPS etc. This has improved the life of retail customers with multiple options being available at low costs.
-Most smaller banks have not been able to make payment business profitable.
+The payment ecosystem has grown massively in the last decade due to RBI, NPCI, Banks, Fintechs, and the entire ecosystem.
+Banks have invested heavily in infrastructure and technology to support payment products, including RTGS, NEFT, UPI, IMPS, AEPS, BBPS, etc. This has improved the life of retail customers, with multiple options being available at low costs.
+However, most smaller banks have not been able to make payment business profitable.
 RBI has now come up with New Umbrella Entity(NUE) for Retail payments to de-risk the dependency on NPCI.
-The licensing and implementation of the first set of products NUEs would take nearly 2 years and some big names are in the fray.
+The licensing and implementation of the first set of products NUEs would take nearly two years, and some big names are in the fray.

-We believe that the roll-out of NUE will have an adverse impact on most banks except payment leaders.
+We believe that the rollout of NUE will have an adverse impact on most banks except payment leaders.
 The key reason for adverse impact includes:

-- Operations / Settlement Management: The addition of each new payment instrument, dramatically increases the operations and settlement efforts on the bank side.
+- Operations / Settlement Management: The addition of each new payment instrument dramatically increases the operations and settlement efforts on the bank side.

 - Increased Risks: We have seen banks losing money due to reconciliation and security issues on payment platforms.
 The addition of new products by new NUEs would exponentially increase the risks.